 Helping Teens understand the needs in their community and how they can help

 The SV2 Teen Philanthropy Program offers a comprehensive philanthropy and community service experience for SV2 Partners’ children who are in 7th-12th grade.
 Teens gain exposure to pressing local social issues, learn about nonprofit organizations and think together about giving money away effectively.
-Since the program’s founding in 2009, SV2 Teens have made over a dozen grants together in the areas of hunger and homeless, STEM education, resilient youth and environmental conservation in the Bay Area.
+Since the program’s founding in 2009, SV2 Teens have made over a dozen grants together in the areas of Resilient Youth, Environment, Education, Workforce Development, Housing & Basic Needs in the Bay Area, and Criminal Justice Reform.
 Read more about the impact of the SV2 Teens program in this article from Gentry magazine.
-Join us in this 10th anniversary year of the Teens program!

 This high‐energy session will be packed with exploring social identities, personal philanthropic passions, leadership development, and best practices in grantmaking.
 Key components of the program and schedule will also be covered.

 Teens will spend time learning more about the nuts and bolts of Grantmaking, Site Visit Best Practices, and an asset-based community development approach to philanthropy.